AARP Hearing Center

 Flexible work options

 Public and private employers should provide more flexible work options.
-This should include alternative work schedules, flextime, telecommuting, job-sharing, and bridge jobs with prorated compensation and benefits.
+This should include alternative work schedules, flextime, telecommuting, remote work, job-sharing, and bridge jobs with prorated compensation and benefits.
+Employers must consider providing remote work as a reasonable accommodation for a worker with a disability even if they otherwise prohibit their employees from working remotely.

 Work and retirement benefits